CrediBench: Building Web-Scale Network Datasets for Information Integrity: Experimental Setup

-\paragraph{The DQR dataset splitting.} The DQR domains are stratified according to the target scores (i.e., PC1 and MBFC) and partitioned into training, validation, and test sets comprising 60\%, 20\%, and 20\% of the data, respectively \paragraph{MLP Experiment.} A scikit-learn MLP regressor with two hidden layers (the first of dimension 128, the second 64) with a ReLU activation function, an Adam optimizer, and a learning rate of 0.001 is applied.
+\paragraph{MLP Experiment.} A scikit-learn MLP regressor with two hidden layers (the first of dimension 128, the second 64) with a ReLU activation function, an Adam optimizer, and a learning rate of 0.001 is applied.
 The models were trained for 15 epochs with a maximum number of iterations set to 200.

+\paragraph{Domain content examples with their PC1.} The following examples present text content extracted from CC-WET files for various DQR domains, along with their corresponding credibility scores.
+The higher the score, the more credible the domain.

 \paragraph{GNN Experiment.} We used different GNN architectures, such as residual connections, which performed well in node-regression tasks \cite{graphland}.
 Each GNN has $3$ layers, a dropout of $0.1$, and a learning rate of $0.001$ on the Adam optimizer.
 Due to the scale of our dataset, we employed the use of PyG's NeighborLoader \cite{DBLP:journals/corr/abs-1903-02428, DBLP:journals/corr/abs-2507-16991}, a neighbor sampling method introduced in \cite{SAGE} to mini-batch our data.
 Each GNN runs for 100 epochs over 3 trials.